arnold-c/OutbreakDetection/manuscript/manuscript.typ

 The incidence of non-measles febrile rash (i.e., noise) does not affect the outbreak status of a region but may affect the alert status triggered by the testing protocol.

 Each day, a percentage (P) of clinically-compatible cases of febrile rash are tested; P is fixed in a given scenario to a value between 10% and 100%, in 10% increments.
+The number of individuals tested is calculated using binomial draws with probability P given the number of clinically compatible cases.
 Each "testing scenario" combines a testing rate (P) with one of the following tests:

 - An imperfect test with 85% sensitivity and specificity, and 0-day lag in result return.
 That is, 85% of true measles cases will be correctly labeled as positive, and 15% of non-measles febrile rash individuals that are tested will be incorrectly labeled as positive for measles.
 This acts as a lower bound of acceptability for a hypothetical measles RDT @20240613_tpp_measles_rubell_FV_EN